 How to take care of your plants from the show

-2/19/2023 - For the upcoming West Slope cold, your plants can be planted outside with a layer of compost mulch any time you're able, or kept in the fridge or a cool location for a few days until the cold passes and you can get outside to plant them.
+If there is a West Slope cold snap and the ground is frozen, your plants can be kept in the fridge or a cool location for a few days until the cold passes and you can get outside to plant them.
 It can be good to vent excess moisture by opening the package for a few minutes and letting the contents breathe before reclosing.
+If the ground can be worked, you may plant outside with a layer of compost mulch any time asap when you're able.
+The plants will be happiest if planted promptly.
 Please review the following standard information.

 When we get home from the store, we put perishables in the fridge.
 When we get home from the garden show with living bare root plants, we need to keep the plants away from heat, and then get them into soil within a few days.
 If we do that, they're fine.